 However, consistently delivering in-app experiences that delight can be tricky.
 How do you ensure that each and every element, page, and feature of your mobile app adds up to an enticeful experience and moves the user down the conversion funnel?
 One way to get there is by harnessing the power of experimentation; and here’s where mobile app testing steps in.

-Mobile app testing is a form of A/B testing wherein different user segments are presented with different variations of an in-app experience to determine which one induces a desired action from the user or has a positive (or better) impact on app key metrics.
-By consistently figuring out what works for your mobile app and what doesn’t, you can systematically optimize it for your desired metrics and unlock limitless growth opportunities for your business that were always lurking in plain sight.
+Mobile app testing is a form of A/B testing wherein various user segments are presented with different variations of an in-app experience to determine which one induces the desired action from them or has a positive (or better) impact on app key metrics.
+By figuring out what works for your mobile app and what doesn’t, you can systematically optimize it for your desired metrics and unlock limitless growth opportunities for your business that were always lurking in plain sight.

-What differentiates mobile app testing from the standard A/B testing done on the web is that it is deployed on the server-side instead of client-side.
+What differentiates mobile app testing from the standard A/B testing done on the web is that it is deployed on the server-side instead of the client-side.
 As opposed to client-side testing, which involves delivering variations that rest on the users’ browser (client), server-side testing allows tests to be run, and modifications to be made directly on the app server and then premeditatedly render the same to the users’ device.
 Both have varied scope and serve diverse business needs.

 Server-side testing is more robust and is built for fairly complex tests; implementation directly on the server allows you to experiment deep within your stack and run more sophisticated tests, that are beyond the scope of cosmetic or UI-based changes.
 Mobile app testing encompasses all capabilities of server-side testing, and allows marketers and product managers to optimize their end-to-end user experiences.

 From experimenting with multiple combinations of in-app experiences to testing those high-impact app features pre and post-launch, mobile app testing enables you to do it all comprehensively and optimize your app for enhanced user engagement, retention, and conversions.
 VWO offers a holistic experimentation suite for all your mobile app testing needs.